tc-playground/tools-playground/web-development/development/frameworks/react-js/react/11-portals.md

     2. A `stacking context` creates a different way of comparing sibling elements.

-    3. This might break the css of the modal as the siblings are __compared to the context, not the modal itself__.
+    3. This might break the css of a modal as the siblings are __compared to the context, not the modal itself__.

         > NB: If several siblings have the same `z-index`, the last one declared will be the one on top.